DistrictOfJoban/MTR-OTP/README.md

 - Attempt to use Frustum Culling to increase frame rates by skipping train rendering, may cause train flickering.
 (Client)
 - Attempt to increase frame rates for the Dashboard Widget Map.
 (Client)
 - A faster **Bridge Creator** by blacklisting more appropriate position (Server)
+- Use elapsed time to ensure server train runs at a consistent rate regardless of TPS.

 ## Config
 The config file are automatically generated in `config/mtrotp.json` once the client starts up.